Use (liturgy)

 A use, also commonly usage (usum) and recension, within Christian liturgy is a set of particular texts or customs distinct from other practitioners of a broader liturgical ritual family, typically on the basis of locality or religious order.
 Especially prevalent within the Latin liturgical rites of the Middle Ages, few significant uses persisted following a general suppression of these variations by Pope Pius V in the 16th century.
-The word "use" is most commonly applied to distinct practices branching from the Roman Rite, though it and "recension" can be applied in variations of other ritual families, such as the to Ruthenian recension of the Byzantine Rite and Maronite Use of the West Syriac Rite.
-In the historic context of the Scottish Episcopal Church, "Usage" refers to certain aspects of the Eucharistic liturgy valued by some nonjurors.
+The word "use" is most commonly applied to distinct practices branching from the Roman Rite, though it and "recension" can be applied in variations of other ritual families, such as the Ruthenian recension of the Byzantine Rite, the Maronite Use of the West Syriac Rite and the Syro-Malabar Use of the East Syriac Rite.
+In the historic context of the Scottish Episcopal Church, "usage" refers to certain aspects of the Eucharistic liturgy valued by some nonjurors.

 Definition

 While the word "rite" is often applied not only to ritual families but to the particular churches and denominations that use them, the word "use" has been considered a more precise term when liturgical variations do not deviate enough to justify distinguishing them as separate rites.
 The degree of discrepancy among uses within the same rite can vary widely; the Glagolitic Use was primarily an unmodified translation of the Roman Rite Tridentine Mass into Old Church Slavonic, while the modern Anglican Use of the Roman Rite has an assortment of liturgical books blending Catholic and Anglican ritual.

 Often, uses develop regionally.
 A use would often develop from the particular needs or traditions of a diocese, with some gaining broader adoption.
 In medieval England, "uses" were often synonymous with "customs" and provided aesthetic character and more specific ceremonial instruction not necessarily provided in other sources.
 Among these was the Sarum Use, which originated in the Diocese of Salisbury and was gradually accepted in other English dioceses.
 A "great diversity" of uses survived the initial proliferation of the printed service books, with no consistent form of the Mass and Divine Office existing in medieval Britain.
 The preface of the Book of Common Prayer published as a result of the English Reformation identified multiple liturgical uses and declared that, from the publication of the prayer book, "all the whole realm shall have but one Use".

 "Recension" is often in reference to variations of the Byzantine Rite.
 Among the ritual recensions identified within this tradition are that of the Ruthenian Catholics, Russian Old recension, Slavic, and Melkite Catholics.
 Variations of the Byzantine Rite, with minor changes to each's ceremonial, can also be referred to as "usages".